geccoanon/geccoanon.github.io/README.md

 # Neuroevolution of Self-Interpretable Agents

-This repo contains the source for the anonymous submission for GECCO 2020.
+This repo contains the videos for the anonymous submission for GECCO 2020.

 ### If all you want to do is view the page locally (i.e. you are a reviewer)